gogins/csound-vst3-opcodes/README.md

  2. Run `clean-build-macos.bash`.
 It should finish with a list showing the new Csound plugin shared library.

- 3. Run `zip-macos.bash` to create a Zip file containing the shared library,
+On macOS, if you need to sign and notarize your built package, you will have some configuration work to do!

 ## Installation

-Copy the vst3-opcodes shared library to your Csound plugin directory, which is specified in the `OPCODE6DIR64` environment variable.
-Or, preferably, create a symbolic link in the `OPCODE6DIR64` directory to the vst3-plugins shared library.
+Copy the vst3-opcodes shared library to your Csound plugin directory, which is specified in the `OPCODE7DIR64` environment variable.
+Or, preferably, create a symbolic link in the `OPCODE7DIR64` directory to the vst3-plugins shared library.

 ## User Guide